-- Applicant's gross family income must not exceed the Baltimore County Office of Housing income limits established for Housing Choice Vouchers.

-- Meet the definition of a family.
+- Applicant's gross family income must not exceed the Baltimore County Office of Housing income limits established for Housing Choice Vouchers. - Meet the definition of a family.
 Family includes but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status.
-A family also includes two or more individuals who are not related by blood, marriage, adoption, or other operation of law but who either can demonstrate that they have lived together previously or certify that each individual's income and other resources will be available to meet the needs of the family: - (1) A family with or without children (A child who is temporarily away from the home because of placement in foster care is considered a member of the family); - (2) An elderly family; - (3) A near-elderly family; - (4) A disabled family; - (5) A displaced family; - (6) The remaining member of a tenant family; and - (7) A single person who is not an elderly or displaced person, or a person with disabilities, or the remaining member of a tenant family. - Elderly family a family whose head, spouse, or sole member is a person who is at least 62 years of age.
-It may include two or more persons who are at least 62 years of age living together, or one or more persons who are at least 62 years of age living with one or more live-in aides. - Near-elderly family a family whose head, spouse, or sole member is a person who is at least 50 years of age but below the age of 62; or two or more persons, who are at least 50 years of age but below the age of 62, living together; or one or more persons who are at least 50 years of age but below the age of 62 living with one or more livein aides. - Disabled family a family whose head, spouse, or sole member is a person with disabilities.
-It may include two or more persons with disabilities living together, or one or more persons with disabilities living with one or more live-in aides. - Person with disabilities: - (1) Means a person who: - (i) Has a disability, as defined in 42 U.S.C.
-423; - (ii) Is determined, pursuant to HUD regulations, to have a physical, mental, or emotional impairment that: - (A) Is expected to be of long-continued and indefinite duration; - (B) Substantially impedes his or her ability to live independently, and - (C) Is of such a nature that the ability to live independently could be improved by more suitable housing conditions; or - (iii) Has a developmental disability as defined in 42 U.S.C.
-6001. - (2) Does not exclude persons who have the disease of acquired immunodeficiency syndrome or any conditions arising from the
+A family also includes two or more individuals who are not related by blood, marriage, adoption, or other operation of law but who either can demonstrate that they have lived together previously or certify that each individual's income and other resources will be available to meet the needs of the family: - 1.
+A family with or without children (A child who is temporarily away from the home because of placement in foster care is considered a member of the family);

+- 2. An elderly family; - 3.
+A near-elderly family; - 4.
+A disabled family; - 5.
+A displaced family; - 6.
+The remaining member of a tenant family; and - 7.
+A single person who - a. is not an elderly or displaced person, or a person with disabilities, or the remaining member of a tenant family; - b. is otherwise an eligible youth who has attained at least 18 years of age and not more than 24-years of age; - c. has left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act (42 U.S.C.675(5)(H)); and - d. is homeless or at risk of becoming homeless at age 16 or older. - Elderly family a family whose head, spouse, or sole member is a person who is at least 62 years of age.
+It may include two or more persons who are at least 62 years of age living together, or one or more persons who are at least 62 years of age living with one or more live-in aides. - Near-elderly family a family whose head, spouse, or sole member is a person who is at least 50 years of age but below the age of 62; or two or more persons, who are at least 50 years of age but below the age of 62, living together; or one or more persons who are at least 50 years of age but below the age of 62 living with one or more live-in aides. - Disabled family a family whose head, spouse, or sole member is a person with disabilities.
+It may include two or more persons with disabilities living together, or one or more persons with disabilities living with one or more live-in aides.